adriandgr/onzo.ca/statement.md

 ### Bio

-Adrian Diaz was born in Mexico City, where he grew up.
-He moved to Sao Paulo from 2001 to 2006.
+Born in Mexico City, Adrian Diaz grew up in this hispanic metropolitan center, where he developed a keen interest in the arts.
+Since an early age he learned to play the violin, a practice he continues to enjoy.
+He moved with his family to Brazil from 2001 to 2006, studying at Escola Graduada, the American school of Sao Paulo.

 <br />